Veterinarian with dog

 Meloxicam oral suspension

-Repeated use of Meloxicam in cats has been associated with acute renal failure and death.
-Therefore, do not administer injectable or oral Meloxicam to cats without talking to your veterinarian.
+Repeated medication use in cats has been associated with acute renal failure and death.
+Therefore, do not administer injectable or oral medication to cats without talking to your veterinarian.

-2. Oral spray (it is available in some countries only) is sprayed inside the cheek space.
+2. Oral spray (available in some countries only) is sprayed inside the cheek space.

 3. Injection (5 mg/mL solution for injection) is approved for a single injection to control pain associated with surgery in cats and dogs.
 Injectable forms for dogs and cats are available for veterinarian use only.